barimale/data-stream-train-machine-learning-api/README.md

 # Todos
 https://www.google.com/search?q=vary+input+layer+neural+network&oq=&gs_lcrp=EgZjaHJvbWUqCQgAECMYJxjqAjIJCAAQIxgnGOoCMgkIARAjGCcY6gIyCQgCECMYJxjqAjIJCAMQRRg7GMID0gEGLTFqMGo3qAIEsAIB8QXvRy7F_TusyPEF70cuxf07rMg&client=ms-android-samsung-ga-rev1&sourceid=chrome-mobile&ie=UTF-8
-Do the final check and provide scopedservices
+Do the final check
 # Ideas
 Use RNN or CNN or graph to be able to handle vary length of the input layer.
 Compare slow-learn neural network with regular one by using the same dataset.
-Create more specific dataset and ingest data to the service from javascript of WPF.
+Create more specific dataset.

 # Reqs
 1. Single api call execution time limit: 50ms